Monitoring of graduating and recently graduated countries

 Please noteLinks, citations or other references to external websites or documents should not be seen as an endorsement on the part of the United Nations of external organizations not part of the United Nations system, including non-governmental organizations, or of commercial products or services.

 The CDP’s monitoring is undertaken under the leadership of a country rapporteur appointed from among the CDP members.
-Every year, the government submits a report and the CDP organizes consultation meetings with the government, the UN Resident Coordinator (RC), members of Inter-Agency Task Force on graduation (IATF) and other relevant organizations.
-The CDP then produces a monitoring report, which includes assessments of the macro-economic situation, performance against the LDC indicators and supplementary graduation indicators; identification of data gaps; assessments of productive capacity, country-specific risks and impacts of external shocks (such as COVID-19); and other relevant issues such as progress in trade negotiations or action on the issues that justified a longer than standard preparatory period or the extension of the period.
+Every year, the government is invited to submit a report on the development and implementation of its smooth transition strategy.
+The consultations between CDP and the governments of countries concerned include the UN Resident Coordinator (RC), members of Inter-Agency Task Force on graduation (IATF) and other relevant organizations as additional participants.
+The CDP then produces a monitoring report, which currently includes assessments of the macro-economic situation, performance against the LDC indicators and supplementary graduation indicators; identification of data gaps; assessments of productive capacity, country-specific risks and impacts of external shocks (such as COVID-19); and other relevant issues such as progress in trade negotiations or action on the issues that justified a longer than standard preparatory period or the extension of the period.

 2. Crisis Response Process (CRP)